 Over the past 4 years, we have done tremendous work in the field of occupational health, industrial safety and the environment, at that 2018 was the best year in terms of safety and health.
-We achieved our goal to join the top 20 global industry companies in terms of safety by 2020 in terms of the fatality rate, and by 2020 the Company expects to join the top in terms of injury rate.

-Now, we focus on transparency of environmental reporting.
-This is also one of the new initiatives that will have a positive impact on our goodwill and reputation of our company.
+We achieved our goal to join the top 20 global industry companies in terms of safety by 2020 in terms of the fatality rate, and by 2020 the Company expects to join the top in terms of injury rate will have a positive impact on our goodwill and reputation of our company.
 The more transparent we are, the more attractive we are to investors and other stakeholders.
 For the second year in a row, KMG holds the highest place in the Rating of openness of oil and gas companies of Kazakhstan in the field of environmental responsibility.